 If you have enough CPU resources while indexing, you can combine results of both settings to index more names or words from scanned documents in correct spelling, since the search engine will find all results of both different and technically opponent OCR strategies.

-Rotation and deskewing of low quality scans before OCR
+Automatic deskewing and rotation of low quality scans before OCR

 Many documents are scanned skew.